 To start the process of FIRST application, the applying participant and their sponsor(s) should inform FIRST Secretariat Services (FSS) that they want to join FIRST.
 This starts a 6 month period which is the timeframe for the application to be successful.
 If the application isn't successful within that time, the process has to be started again.
 The applying participant will be added to the list of FIRST participants on the participant-restricted part of the FIRST website with a status of "applying".
 If the application isn't successful, the applying participant is removed from that list.

 FSS will inform the Membership Committee (MC) and the Board of Directors (BD) about new applications, as well as all FIRST participants, after an applying participant has been added to list of FIRST participants on the FIRST website.

 For applying new Full Members a site visit is mandatory.
 By a 2/3 vote of the MC and the BD the site visit can be omitted, if requested by both sponsors.

 The site visit is an essential part of the application.
 Among other questions at least the following topics should be covered:

 View the FIRST Site Visit - Requirements and Assessment (version 3.0) in PDF format (475 KB)

-All FIRST participants are expected to meet at least the MUST criteria as laid out in Appendix A and Appendix B. In order to do that the participant will send in data to the FSS, like filled-in Appendix A/B, PGP keys etc - these data will have to be provided on a trusted basis.
+All FIRST participants are expected to meet at least the MUST criteria as laid out in Full Member Form (Appendix A) and Liaison Form (Appendix B).
+In order to do that the participant will send in data to the FSS, like filled-in Appendix A/B, PGP keys etc - these data will have to be provided on a trusted basis.

 Providing information on a trusted basis means essentially that their authenticity (and integrity) is verifiably guaranteed by somebody whose personal ID has been checked and who can prove his/her right to represent the participant and/or its parent organization.
 For Full Members this MUST be the FIRST Representative, for Liaisons the Liaison him/herself.